codingonpjs/codingonpjs/README.md

-# 🐍 CODING ON PJs — Python Edition
+# 🐍 CODING ON PJs

 > No dress code required — just good code.